-Until the mid 1970s, all regenerations were conducted in-situ in the unit reactors, but off-site regeneration has gradually become the industry standard in the western world, as illustrated in Figure 2.
+Until the mid 1970s, all regenerations were conducted in-situ in the unit reactors, but off-site regeneration has gradually become the industry standard in the western world.
 Other parts of the world are rapidly increasing their use of off-site regeneration services.
 This technique is preferred to the in-situ regeneration for many reasons including safety, time considerations, and better activity recovery.